tanquangduong/master-python-packaging/README.md

 ## Finally, run all the notebook cells.
 If it works, it means that your installation locally works and the your package development works just fine.
 ```

-## ✅ Install package from Github repository and test/use the package
+## ✅ Install package from GITHUB REPOSITORY and test/use the package
 - Clone this repo and go inside.
 If you have not done this step, do the following commands.
 Otherway, skip this step.
 ```
 git clone https://github.com/tanquangduong/master-python-packaging.git